 The plan establishes a roadmap for the city to restore and maintain a healthy, sustainable aquatic ecosystem in the Tripp's Run and Four Mile Run watersheds while providing adequate flood control and the safe management of stormwater runoff.

 The Watershed Management Plan notes that the city currently lacks adequate funding to implement needed stormwater improvements.
 In response, the Watershed Advisory Committee recommended the creation of an enterprise fund and an investigation into developing a dedicated revenue source.

 At the request of the Falls Church City Council, in June 2012, city staff began developing a stormwater program that would meet the city's current and future needs and then began investigating potential funding options for further public consideration.
 At the April 22, 2013, City Council Meeting the City Council voted unanimously (7-0) on TO13-09 to establish a stormwater utility.
 On June 10, 2013, City Council set the rate at $18 per 200 square feet of impervious cover.
-On April 25, 2016, City Council unanimously voted on TO16-08 set a new rate of $18.36, effective July 1, 2016.
+This rate has been raised twice since the program's inception.

 The Watershed Management Plan offers the most complete and detailed information concerning the city's stormwater needs.
 However, the following sections provide a brief summary of the major concerns facing Falls Church: